Movement for Solar Capacity and Leadership

 The Movement for Solar Capacity and Leadership (“MSCL”) program is a great opportunity for free training in one of society’s most important and rapidly growing fields - solar development.
 Additionally, the program enables meaningful engagement with other highly-motivated solar learners to cross-pollinate ideas and strategies, and it is a vehicle to connect with national partners.

-A small intimate learning community/cohort with additional opportunities to learn and connect.
+I. The program offers a small intimate learning community/cohort - with an upfront in-person retreat, weekly evening online seminars, and additional opportunities to learn and connect.

 II.
 More specifically, the MSCL program involves:

 - Education and training regarding solar energy, and particularly "community solar" focused on serving LMI (low and moderate income) communities;

 - Learning about the new federal climate programs offering millions of dollars to LMI and communities of color;

 - Building community with a select group of other trainees;

 - An "each-one teach-one" approach with participants having the opportunity to give back by relaying their education and training to their community-based organization;